 Consider these as you rollout HPA:

 VPA has also an interesting feature called the VPA Recommender.
 It watches the historic resources usage and OOM events of all pods to suggest new values of the “request” resources spec.
-The Recommender generally uses some smart algorithm to calculate memory and cpu values based on historic metrics.
+The Recommender generally uses some smart algorithms to calculate memory and CPU values based on historic metrics.
 It also provides an API that takes the pod descriptor and provides suggested resources requests.

 A few points to consider as you rollout the VPA: